 7. Audubon House And Tropical Garden Tour

 Frequent shipwrecks gave way to a profitable shipwrecking industry in the 1800s.
 The maritime pilot and wrecker Captain John Huling Geiger became wealthy from the trade.
 He built a grand home in the 1840s known as Audubon House.
 It was slated for demolition and saved by the Mitchell Wolfson Family Foundation in 1958.
-Today, the stately restored 19th Century home, including original Audubon hand-painted lithographs and lush tropical garden (voted the best outdoor location for private parties in Key West), is open for tours.
+Today, the stately restored 19th Century home, including original Audubon hand-painted lithographs and a lush tropical garden (voted the best outdoor location for private parties in Key West), is open for tours.
 The one-acre property showcases orchids, bromeliads, and other plants creating an incredible oasis in the heart of downtown.
 The restoration in 1958 sparked the restoration movement in Key West.

 For more information about the Keys or Key West, click here.
 For a great meal with water and sunset views, dine at the Half Shell Raw Bar.
 The ambiance is relaxed and fun.
 The fish is freshly caught and the oysters are shucked to order.
 They’re one of the originals and a favorite spot among captains and locals.